codyhouse/multi-level-accordion-menu/README.md

 This experiment is built upon the [CodyHouse Framework](https://github.com/CodyHouse/codyhouse-framework).

-Make sure to include both the _global.scss and util.js files of the framework.
+Make sure to include both the style.scss and util.js files of the framework.

 ## Credits